-Santa Clara has a long History of Parade Tradition
+Santa Clara has a long History of Parade Traditions

-Fast forward to 2019, a determined group of grass roots Santa Claran locals came together to bring it back.
-We incorporated as a charitable 501c3 nonprofit, now called the Santa Clara Parade of Champions (SCPOC).
-For many it was a dream come true to see the return of their annual hometown favorite.
-Our organization's community building mission is to become a platform that connects with all facets of our diverse city that share our values of charity, volunteerism, and giving back.
-Every year a portion of our proceeds go to a charity of our choice.
-Our charitable partner for 2019 was JW House.
+Fast forward to 2019 after a 24 year hiatus, a determined group of grass roots Santa Claran locals who grew up with the parade as youths, came together to bring it back.
+The founders of this reinvented Nonprofit was led by President Ana Vargas-Smith, VP Rod Dunham, Officers Secretary Patti Allmon, Treasurer Karen Ardizzone, Community Relations Mary Grizzle, and Advisory Board Members Andy Ratermann, Jodi Muirhead and Mike Lombardi.
+To ensure that the parade could fundraise on its own, the organization restructured as a 501c3 NPO and called it the Santa Clara Parade of Champions (SCPOC)--a very different structure than the orginal community parade that relied on YMI, their fiscal NPO partner for fundraising.
+For locals it was a dream come true to see the return of their annual hometown favorite.
+The SCPOC's mission is to become a platform that connects with all facets of our diverse city and county organizations that share our values of community building, volunteerism, and giving back.
+Every year a portion of our proceeds go to a charitable community partner.
+Since 2019 we have chosen JW House

-Mr. Larry J. Marsalli (June 4, 1926 – July 2, 2018) was known as Mr. Santa Clara, lifelong resident and civil servant--was born on Santa Clara Street, went to St. Clare's School, attended Bellermine prep and graduated from Santa Clara High school.
-He proudly served in WWII as an army staff seargeant.
+Mr. Larry J. Marsalli (June 4, 1926 – July 2, 2018) was known as Mr. Santa Clara, lifelong resident and civil servant--was born on Santa Clara Street, went to St. Clare's School, attended Bellarmine prep and graduated from Santa Clara High school.
+He proudly served in WWII as an army staff sergeant.
 Returned home, married and started a family.
-Larry was Mayor from 1967-68, and served on city council for 11 years, served and headed numerous commissions and nonprofit boards.
-He was also a founding member of Mission City Community Fund and co-founder and Chairman of the YMI Annual Parade of Champions.
+Larry was Mayor from 1967-68, and served on city council for 11 years, and served on and headed numerous commissions and nonprofit boards.
+He was also a founding member of Mission City Community Fund (MCCF) and co-founder and Chairman of the YMI Annual Parade of Champions.
 His community service lives on through the Marsalli Family Foundation.
 He has inspired generations into community service.
-Its this love of community that has also inspired our SCPOC board of directors and volunteers to keep our beloved parade going for another 50 years!
+Its this love of community that has also inspired our SCPOC board of directors and volunteers to commit to make sure the parade thrives for another 50 years!